Tanjir-Hasan/kicten-wizards-server/README.md

 <hr>

 * This is a Australian cuisine website.
+In the Home page of total 6 components is shown below.
+The nav and the footer are shown in every page.

 * Note: Only Home page is responsive for mobile device and large display.